MultiDark

 MultiDark (MULTImessenger Approach for DARK Matter Detection) is a Spanish project, with a stated goal of contributing to the identification and detection of dark matter.

 History

 The project is a grouping effort, involving many researchers in the Spanish community with a special interest in dark matter.
-It began on 17 December 2009 and is funded for five years.
+It began on 17 December 2009 and was funded for five years.
 The project is supported by Consolider-Ingenio, a programme of the Ministry of Economy and Finance.